julkue/mark.js/CONTRIBUTING.md

   - Add a fixture (test/fixtures/)
   - Add the test in `src/jmHighlight.spec.js`
 - Reference related issues
-- Describe your changes and why they were necessary (if not stated in referenced issues)
+- Describe your changes and why they are necessary
+  (if not stated in referenced issues)